The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 the study protocol, which outlines the study design and rationale

-At the start of the pilot study we invited about 20,000 households to take part, anticipating that this would result in approximately 21,000 individuals from approximately 10,000 households participating.
-Since the end of May, additional households have been invited to take part in the survey each week (roughly 5,000 a week).
+At the start of the pilot stage of the study, we invited about 20,000 households in England to take part, anticipating that this would result in approximately 21,000 individuals from approximately 10,000 households participating.
+From the end of May 2020 through to July 2020, additional households have been invited to take part in the survey each week (roughly 5,000 a week).

-At the start of the study, all respondents to the COVID-19 Infection Survey were individuals who have previously participated in an Office for National Statistics (ONS) social survey, which means the number of ineligible addresses in the sample is substantially reduced.
+At the pilot stage of the study in England, all respondents to the COVID-19 Infection Survey were individuals who have previously participated in an Office for National Statistics (ONS) social survey, which means the number of ineligible addresses in the sample is substantially reduced.
 To take part, invited households opted into the survey by contacting IQVIA, a company working on behalf of the ONS, to arrange a visit.

-Since the end of July, we have further expanded the survey to invite a random sample of households from AddressBase, which is a commercially available list of addresses maintained by the Ordnance Survey.
+Since the end of July 2020, we have further expanded the survey to invite a random sample of households from the AddressBase, which is a commercially available list of addresses maintained by the Ordnance Survey.

-In line with our plans to increase our overall sample size, we prioritised areas under government local restriction because of an outbreak of the coronavirus (COVID-19).
-We have invited 40,000 extra households from 14 local authorities within selected local authorities in Greater Manchester, Lancashire and West Yorkshire to participate in this study.
+In line with our plans to increase our overall sample size, we prioritised some specific areas under government local restriction due to an outbreak of COVID-19.
+We invited 40,000 extra households from 14 selected local authorities in Greater Manchester, Lancashire and West Yorkshire to participate in this study.

-In August, we announced our plans to further expand the study with the aim of increasing from 28,000 people tested per fortnight in England to 150,000 people tested per fortnight by October until March 2021.
-A random sample of households from AddressBase will be invited for this expansion.
+In August 2020 we announced our plans to further expand the study with the aim of increasing from 28,000 people tested per fortnight in England to 150,000 people tested per fortnight, and 15,000 in each of Wales and Scotland, and up to 15,000 in Northern Ireland by October 2020 until March 2021.
+The sample for this expansion was invited from a random sample of households from the AddressBase.

-Additionally, 10% of adults over 16 years old surveyed within our household sample were asked to provide a blood sample, which is used to test for the presence of antibodies to the coronavirus (COVID-19).
-These adults are sampled from people who are currently participating in the ONS Opinions COVID-19 Survey for practical reasons and to enable future data linkage to more detailed data on reported self-isolation behaviours.
+Additionally, 20% of adults over 16 years old surveyed within our household sample were asked to provide a blood sample.
+This is used to test for the presence of antibodies to the coronavirus (COVID-19).

 More information about how participants are sampled can be found in the study protocol.